sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 certainly create and use Named Credentials that use non-admin credentials.

-How to activate or inactivate a configuration?
+How do I activate or inactivate a configuration?
 ----------------------------------------------

 On the Mass Action Configuration detail page, click the **Quick Edit** button then check or uncheck the `Active` field then click **Save**.